Testing and Monitoring in Addison’s Disease

 Complete Blood Count (CBC)

-A complete blood count (CBC) is a simple blood test that provides information about the different cell types in blood.
+A complete blood count (CBC) is a simple blood test that provides information about the different cell types in the blood.
 These include the red blood cells, which carry oxygen to the tissues; white blood cells, which fight infection and respond to inflammation; and platelets, which help the blood to clot.
 Occasionally, a mild anemia (low red blood cell count) is noted with Addison's disease, as cortisol is required for optimal red blood cell production by the bone marrow.

 Often, sick or otherwise stressed pets will have characteristic changes in their white blood cell populations.
 These changes can be brought about by the effects of cortisol (a stress hormone), and by the effects of an ongoing infection.
 When cortisol decreases in Addison's disease, these characteristic stress-induced changes may disappear.